nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 #### Pre-accelerator, coronavirus, and tech stack selection

-The Propel 'pre-accelerator' was really like a start-ups 101 course; the sort of thing designed to poke and prod first time founders and get them thinking about their business more broadly.
+The Propel 'pre-accelerator' was really like a startups 101 course; the sort of thing designed to poke and prod first time founders and get them thinking about their business more broadly.
 It provided a lot of exposure to people who'd been through the process before, and helped educate us on the mechanics of raising capital, running customer discovery, thinking about sales, ensuring we had global outlook etc. The programme kicked off in the middle of COVID-19.
 We started